MUSC Student Handbook

 Disabled Students’ Services

-Students seeking accommodations for a disability should complete a Request for Accommodation form and present it (along with certification of the disability) to their college’s ADA Coordinator or the 504 ADA Student Coordinator for the university.
-Forms are available online or from your college ADA Coordinator.
-Forms and information about ADA Coordinators for each college can be found at http://www.musc.edu/ada.
+Students seeking accommodations for a disability should complete a Request for Accommodation form and present it (along with certification of the disability) to their College’s ADA Coordinator or the 504 ADA Student Coordinator for the university.
+Forms and information about the American with Disabilities Act are available online or from your College ADA Coordinator.

 Enrollment Management, 792-5396

-Provides central administrative and management services in the areas of admissions, financial aid, registration, academic records, classroom scheduling, preparation of the University bulletin, as well as coordination of commencement activities.
-Detailed information is available at http://www.musc.edu/em.
+Provides central administrative and management services in the areas of admissions, financial aid, registration, academic records, preparation of the University bulletin, as well as coordination of commencement activities.
+Detailed information is available at http://academicdepartments.musc.edu/esl/em.

 Coordination of pre-application advising, online application, data collection, and application analysis for each program in the six colleges.